Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 *k*<sub>bind</sub> · [*L*] · [*T*] = *k*<sub>dissociate</sub> · [*LT*].

-We also know that by the law of conservation of mass, the concentrations of *L* and *T* molecules are always constant across the system and are equal to their initial concentrations.
+We also know that by the law of conservation of mass, the concentrations of *L* and *T* are always constant across the system and are equal to their initial concentrations.
 That is, at any time point,

 [*L*] + [*LT*] = *l*<sub>0</sub><br>
 [*T*] + [*LT*] = *t*<sub>0</sub>.